Hand therapy education hub

 A patient-first hand therapy education library

-Pick a topic (condition, surgery, or patient profile), then dive into exercises, anatomy, and concepts — plain language first, citations where it matters, stop rules everywhere.
+Pick a topic below, then go deeper into exercises, anatomy, and therapist concepts — plain language first, sources where it matters, and stop rules on routines.

 Conditions